ursalang/ursalang.github.io/pages/tutorial/002-what-is-programming/002c-ursa-a-classical-language.md

 With Ursa, this will not be necessary.
 Also, the language will not become more complicated with time, as most long-lived languages do, in order to retain backwards compatibility.

 The disadvantage is that Ursa will not evolve to cope with programs and computers of the future.
-That’s OK; there will of course be new languages for that!
+That’s OK; there will be new languages for that!

-For more information on this, see the [rationale](../../rationale.md).
+For more about Ursa’s design, see the [rationale](../../rationale.md).

 $nextstep{../003-lets-learn-ursa/,Let's learn Ursa!}